HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/tls_change_certificate_kubernetes.md

     kubectl get secrets
     ```

-2. If the tls\_secret exists, delete it.
+2. If the tls-secret exists, delete it.

     ``` {#codeblock_ddy_rxw_p5b}
     kubectl delete secret tls-secret
     ```

-3. Create a new tls\_secret secret with the new certificate and private key.
+3. Create a new tls-secret secret with the new certificate and private key.

     ``` {#codeblock_rkb_hyw_p5b}
     create secret tls tls-secret --key tls.key --cert tls.crt